 Scripts are often used to add information about the managed configuration items (CIs) to the standard information set.
 The information to be added must be obtained from various services and processes.
 Use the functions from the appropriate Application Programming Interface (API).
 For example, when enriching event information you can use the functions from the RTSM Java API to retrieve information from a CI.
-The available OMi and external APIs are listed in "Available APIs" on page 365.
-Examples of functions are detailed in "Development and Deployment of Scripts" on page 341, in the sections relevant to the various types of customization under the Example heading.
+The available OMi and external APIs are listed in "Available APIs" on page 440.
+Examples of functions are detailed in "Development and Deployment of Scripts" on page 408, in the sections relevant to the various types of customization under the Example heading.

-• Best Programming Practices
+Best Programming Practices

-Best practices and things you should avoid are detailed in "Best Practices" on page 337.
-Any specific best practices that should be followed are detailed in "Development and Deployment of Scripts" on page 341, in the sections relevant to the various types of customization under the Best Practices Specific to ... heading.
+Best practices and things you should avoid are detailed in "Best Practices" on page 403.
+Any specific best practices that should be followed are detailed in "Development and Deployment of Scripts" on page 408, in the sections relevant to the various types of customization under the Best Practices Specific to ... heading.

 Scripts are placed on the server running the OMi instance and configured for the appropriate process using the OMi console.
 How to configure a script depends on where it is used.
-The steps you need to take to include and activate your scripts are detailed in "Development and Deployment of Scripts" on page 341, in the sections relevant to the various types of customization under the Script Management heading.
+The steps you need to take to include and activate your scripts are detailed in "Development and Deployment

+Scripts" on page ript Managemen ons relevant to the various typ es of customiz ation under the